 Is there treatment for herpes?

 Yes.
 Your HCP can prescribe medications that quicken healing, make symptoms less painful, and lower the risk of getting outbreaks.
-These medications don’t kill the virus and don’t prevent you from getting outbreaks in the future.
+These medications don’t kill the virus and don’t guarantee you won’t get outbreaks in the future.
 Even when you don’t have any symptoms, the virus is in the body and can flare up.
 However, the flare ups and outbreaks of sores usually become fewer and less severe as time goes on.
 Outbreaks can be prevented or treated early with anti-viral medication to lessen symptoms.

 Does treatment cure herpes?

 No. Although herpes cannot be cured, it can be treated!
 For oral herpes, using a sun block on and around the borders of the lips and a hat can lessen the chance of cold sores from sun exposure.
-Oral medications, prescribed by your health care provider, can be used to treat herpes infections, prevent genital herpes recurrences, and decrease the chance of passing the infection to partners.
+Oral medications, prescribed by your HCP, can be used to treat herpes infections, help prevent genital herpes recurrences, and decrease the chance of passing the infection to partners.

 Is there anything I can do to relieve my symptoms for genital herpes?